thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Multiple Reference Identifiers

-This specification describes how a client may construct multiple acceptable reference identifiers, and may match any of those reference identifiers with the set of presented identifiers. {{PKIX, Section 4.2.1.10}} describes a mechanism to allow CA certificates to be constrained in the set of presented identifiers that they may include within server certificates.
+This specification describes how a client may construct multiple acceptable reference identifiers and may match any of those reference identifiers with the set of presented identifiers. {{PKIX, Section 4.2.1.10}} describes a mechanism to allow CA certificates to be constrained in the set of presented identifiers that they may include within server certificates.
 However, these